 The Board engages both directly and indirectly with customers at an operational level through members of the Group Leadership Team and their teams.
 The majority of the Group's customers are in India where the largest part of the Group's business is.
-The Executive Directors visited India in April, September and November 2021 and March 2022 to engage with customers.
+The Executive Directors visited India, Thailand and the UAE various times during the period to engage with customers.
 It also listened to customers and their needs through key account management relationships, as well as working directly with relevant customer departments on technical, regulatory and logistics matters of concern to them.